ralyodio/bmr/README.md

 #### Settings

-On the settings page you can defined a optional proxy service to pass links through that appear in the message body next to links `[proxy]`.
+On the settings page you can define an optional proxy service to pass links through that appear in the message body next to links `[proxy]`.

 You can also choose an audio file to play when a message arrives in your Inbox.